 - 1. Press the CONFIG button.

 - 2. Select Phone Settings or Bluetooth Settings.

-- 3. Select Bluetooth.
+- Select Bluetooth.

-- Select Device List.
+- 4. Select Device List.

 - 5. Select the phone to delete and follow the on screen prompts.

-Linking to a Different Phone
+Connecting to a Different Phone

-To link to a different phone, the new phone must be in the vehicle and available to be connected to the Bluetooth system before the process is started.
+To connect to a different phone, the new phone must be in the vehicle and available to be connected to the Bluetooth system before the process is started.

 - 1. Press the CONFIG button.

 - 2. Select Phone Settings or Bluetooth Settings.

 - 3. Select Bluetooth.

-- Select Device List.
+- 4. Select Device List.

-- Select the new phone to link to and follow the on screen prompts.
+- Select the new phone to connect to and follow the on screen prompts.